BasedAnon/w-ai-fu_clean/README.md

 - Direct Python implementation of NovelAI API calls
 - No dependency on NovelAI SDK
 - Same functionality as the original w-AI-fu
-- Text-only input (voice input disabled to avoid PyAudio installation issues)
+- Automated installation of all dependencies, including PyAudio
 - Toggle between SDK and direct API implementation
-- Auto-installation of required packages

 ## Installation